-There a lot in this gospel for all of us to ponder
+There is a lot in this gospel for all of us to ponder

 How often do we fool ourselves into thinking that we are better and more righteous than others and look down on them.

 How often do we say I’m sorry, or make amends for our poor choice and angry words, and selfish actions ?